 A summer school remedial class can be used to make up credits for a course failed during the school year.
 The original course and grade remain on the transcript and the grade from summer school will also be listed on the transcript but not included in the grade point average, class rank or honor roll.

-The School District shall not discriminate in the methods, practices and materials used for evaluating students on the basis of age, sex, race, national origin, ancestry, religion, creed, pregnancy, marital or parental status, sexual orientation or discrimination complaints shall be processed in accordance with established procedures.

-LEGAL REF.: Section 118.13 Wisconsin Statutes PI 9.03(1) of the Wisconsin Administrative Code CROSS REF.: Discrimination Complaint Procedures DATE APPROVED: November 17, 1988 DATE REVISED: December 21, 2015
+LEGAL REF.: Section 118.13 Wisconsin Statutes

+PI 9.03(1) of the Wisconsin Administrative Code

+CROSS REF.: Discrimination Complaint Procedures

+DATE APPROVED: November 17, 1988 DATE REVISED: August 19, 2024

 Sample of a 4-YEAR EDUCATIONAL PLAN